dotherightthing/wpdtrt-soundcloud-pages/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generate WordPress pages from SoundCloud playlists
+Generate WordPress posts from SoundCloud albums

 == Description ==

-Generate WordPress pages from SoundCloud playlists
+Generate WordPress posts from SoundCloud albums

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-soundcloud-pages` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-soundcloud-albums` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->Plugin Name screen to configure the plugin

 == Frequently Asked Questions ==

-= Which playlists are converted into pages? =
+= But I only have Playlists, what are Albums? =

 In SoundCloud, each playlist may be assigned one of five playlist 'types':